 Mapping the world’s most biodiverse places

-This week our scientists released a study mapping the most high-value biodiversity habitats around the globe.
+Our scientists have released a study mapping the most high-value biodiversity habitats around the globe.

 Our research scientist Karel Mokany and his team worked with the Wildlife Conservation Society on the project.
 “Our study shows which areas of natural habitat around the world are most important to retain and protect to promote biodiversity.
 Large areas of wilderness and small habitats with high levels of human impact are both important to protect biodiversity,” Karel explained.